keelancook/missions-center/for-faculty/mission-trips-faculty/professor-expectations.md

 ---

 Since CGCS mission trips are classes at Southeastern, our professors serve as the course instructors and trip leaders.
-Before a trip is approved, created, and opened, professors do initial groundwork to create a trip proposal.
+Before a trip is approved, created, and opened, professors do the initial groundwork to create a trip proposal.
 The CGCS wants all professors to develop a trip that could be approved as a school trip.
 Occasionally, the CGCS will generate a trip based on a direct field request to our office and connect a professor to that request.
-However, our goal is for professors to develop their own trips with former students or denominational field connections they may have.
+However, our goal is for professors to develop their own trips with former students or any denominational field connections they may have.

 ### Trip Expectations: What makes a good mission trip?

 **Context:** Southeastern partners closely with our denominational partners in field ministry.
 For this reason, we highly prioritize short-term trip options that work directly with denominational partners or state convention and association teams.
 While we may sometimes run a trip to serve with another partner, those trips will be the exception, not the norm.
 In addition, we love serving alongside Southeastern alumni on the field in Great Commission ministry.
-For that reason, the ideal trip is to serve internationally with a partnering field team with Southeastern graduates or students or a North American church plant or replant with alumni involved.
+For that reason, the ideal trip is to serve internationally with a partnering field team with Southeastern graduates or students, a North American church plant, or replant with alumni involved.

 **Type of ministry:** Southeastern mission trips can be very flexible in the strategies and work employed on the ground; however, they are still a missions elective that requires them to include a significant amount of field-based missions activity.
 In other words, a CGCS mission trip is not a study tour.
 It is a ministry practicum.
 In most instances, the ideal activity involves entry and evangelism work.
-We always like to see students getting the opportunity to share the gospel cross-culturally or in various North American contexts.
+We always like to see students get the opportunity to share the gospel cross-culturally or in various North American contexts.
 Trips can also serve missionary teams in other parts of the missionary task, such as discipling new believers, leadership development, or healthy church formation.

 ### Before the Trip is Approved and Promoted